silvermine/videojs-chromecast/README.md

 tutorial][videojs-translation] to add `"Open Chromecast menu"` and `"Cast"` keys to the map of translation strings.

-### Using the npm module
+### Using the NPM module

 If you are using a module loader such as Browserify or Webpack, first install `@silvermine/videojs-chromecast` using `npm install`.
-Then, use `require('@silvermine/videojs-chromecast')` to require `@silvermine/videojs-chromecast` into your project's source code. `require('@silvermine/videojs-chromecast')` returns a function that you can use to register the plugin with videojs by passing in a reference to `videojs`:
+Then, use `require('@silvermine/videojs-chromecast')` to require `@silvermine/videojs-chromecast` into your project's source code. `require('@silvermine/videojs-chromecast')` returns a function that you can use to register the plugin with Video.js by passing in a reference to `videojs`:

 ```js
 var videojs = require('video.js');